 The College continues to develop its curriculum and offers courses in all fifteen subject sector areas.
 The most significant areas of the College's work are A-Levels, Preparation for Life and Work, Engineering and Construction, Visual and Performing Arts, Hairdressing and Beauty Therapy, Health and Social Care and Business.
 A particular strength is in making students ready for the next stage in their lives, whether this is employment or higher education.

-In 2021/22 provision has been offered at the Kingsway site, the Cronton site and CRmz, a specialist learning environment.
-In January 2021 the College moved successfully to on-line delivery which ensured that learners could continue with their studies.
+In 2022/23 provision has been offered at the Kingsway site, the Cronton site and CRMz, a specialist learning environment.